honeycombio/refinery/config.md

 A single instance of Refinery will attempt to read its configuration and check for changes at approximately this interval.
 This time is varied by a random amount to avoid all instances refreshing together.
 Within a cluster, Refinery will gossip information about new configuration so that all instances can reload at close to the same time.
-This feature can be disabled with a value of 0s.
+Disable this feature with a value of `0s`.

 - Not eligible for live reload.
 - Type: `duration`